polterguy/phosphorusfive/plugins/extras/p5.web/README.md

 If you make sure you inspect your HTTP request, before you click evaluate in your System42/executor, you will see that the return value from your server, contains one additional HTTP header called "foo" having the value of "bar".

+HTTP headers "read" and "write" operations are sufffering from the same problem as cookies for the record, which is that "read" gets its data from the request, while "write" puts its data into the response.
+Which means that stuff you put into an HTTP header using a "set" operation, is not accessible for a consecutive "get" operation.
+For obvious reasons ...

 ### HTTP GET parameters